February 1982 Irish general election: Government formation

-Fianna Fáil emerged out of the election as the largest party and appeared most likely to form a government.
-However, internal divisions within the party threatened Charles Haughey’s bid for Taoiseach.
+Fianna Fáil emerged from the election as the largest party and appeared most likely to form a government.
+However, internal divisions within the party threatened Charles Haughey's bid for Taoiseach.
 Despite speculation about a potential leadership challenge by Desmond O'Malley, which ultimately failed to materialise, Haughey was confirmed as the party's nominee.
 To secure the necessary support for his return to office, Fianna Fáil struck a deal with socialist TD Tony Gregory, Independent Fianna Fáil TD Neil Blaney, and the three Sinn Féin The Workers' Party deputies, including Joe Sherlock.
 With this backing, Haughey was appointed Taoiseach, allowing Fianna Fáil to form a government, the 18th Government of Ireland.

 Dáil membership changes

 The following changes took place as a result of the election: